ratcode404/tintin-alterepoch/README.md

 For my settings to work correctly I use a rather small and clean window, so I can do whatever next to it, even on one monitor.
 You might have to fiddle a bit more if you want to use it fullscreen.
 `TinTin Options - Text - Consolas, 10` and `TinTin Options - Window Columns 120, Rows, 62`

 For the WHERERP feature to work, a custom setting does neet to be set otherwise it will always stay off.
 The rest of the features work nevertheless.
 You can access this settings by simply entering `SETUPSETTINGS` while using each character.

-#### SETUPSETTINGS
+#### SETUPSETTINGS COmMAND
 Right now `SETUPSETTINGS` only executes following script to configure the prompt and allow the WHERERP to work.
 `prompt {c{[RPXP Gain: %X] {[HP:%h MV:%v %p] %w %f %F %o{w%c`

 ## Features